ShreyaKhare/is21ss_challenge_indic_asr_baseline_recipe/is21-subtask2-kaldi/README.md

 `is21-subtask2-kaldi/hindi_baseline/` is for the Hin-Eng code-switched corpus.
 `is21-subtask2-kaldi/bengali_baseline/` is for the Ben-Eng code-switched corpus.

 These two folders are baselines for the two datasets that we provide as part of this subtask.
 First consider the Hin-Eng task.
 Within `hindi_baseline/`, you will find a folder called `corpus/` that contains two folders, `data/` and `lang/`.
 We provide language-specific files (like the lexicon and the list of phones) within `lang/`.
+Note that the lexicon is automatically generated from the training data and is provided as a baseline lexicon.

 Please copy the `transcripts/` folder from the Hin-Eng training dataset into `corpus/data/` and rename it to `train/`.
 This will create files like `corpus/data/train/text`, `corpus/data/train/utt2spk`, etc. Similarly, copy the `transcripts/` folder from the Hin-Eng test dataset into `corpus/data/` and rename it to `test/`.